 If I was invited to speak to students in a school, and someone asked, “what does being a veteran mean to you?”….
 I think now I’d say that being a veteran means that choosing to serve my country brought to me more than I ever brought to it.

 Serving my country brought me my family, my life.

 So, therefore, it brought me everything.

 Want to make a difference for some worthy veterans this Veteran’s Day?
-How about a donation to The Eric DeJong Memorial Fund at the Gary Sinise Foundation.
+How about a donation to the Gary Sinise Foundation.
 This fund provides smart adaptable homes to severely wounded veterans.

 Thanks to all the real veterans out there who did a hell of a lot more than I ever had to.
 You know who you are.
 Thanks for reading.